Sports Psychology Tips: Do You Focus Too Much on Your Opponent Before or During a Boxing Match?

 In summary, comparing yourself to your opponent or any other boxer is not healthy psychologically.
 We’re all human and we all have our flaws but at the same time we also have our strengths.
 It can be natural to focus on your perceived weaknesses rather than your strengths for some people.
 However, I encourage you, over time, to take a note of the tips in this article and put them into practise.
 That way you’ll feel better about yourself in the run up and during fights and give yourself a better chance of achieving your potential.

 Feel free to forward this blog to other boxers or boxing coaches who you think would find it helpful.
-Also, if you enjoyed this blog offering Sport Psychology advice for boxers be sure to sign up here for regular updates.
+Also, if you enjoyed this blog offering Sport Psychology advice for boxers be sure to sign up to “The Mental Edge” for regular updates.

-Or to get in touch for one 2 one Sports Psychology Coaching with a Leading Sport Psychologist, David Charlton, based near Newcastle upon Tyne click here – Face to face, via the telephone, SKYPE or online via email.
+Or to get in touch for one 2 one Sports Psychology Coaching with a Leading Sports Psychologist, David Charlton, based near Newcastle upon Tyne – Face to face, via the telephone, SKYPE or online via email available.